Review: Guinness EIS

-- New offer from established EIS manager Guinness
+- Second asset-backed tranche of investment from established EIS manager Guinness

 - Focus on capital preservation

-With this new EIS offer the key aspect is some form of asset backing to underpin part of every investment.
+With this EIS offer the key aspect is some form of asset backing to underpin part of every investment.
 All businesses will have EIS advance assurance.

-- Businesses that own property and land, e.g. nurseries, crematoria gyms and pubs
+- Businesses that own property and land intrinsic to their activity, e.g. nurseries, crematoria, gyms and pubs

-- Businesses with high value stock and equipment, e.g. luxury goods dealers, or businesses with tradable assets such as logistics and freight
+- Businesses with high value stock and equipment, e.g. luxury goods dealers, or businesses with tradeable assets such as classic cars or fine wines

 - Businesses with assets and associated long-term contracts, e.g. waste management or recycling businesses with long term contracts

-The management team has already identified a raft of businesses in the above areas and is already in negotiations with six.
+The management team has identified a range of businesses in the above areas.
 These include:

-These are just some of the investments Guinness is currently considering.
-The manager says the pipeline of deals is strong with over £20 million at advanced stages and a further £50 million if demand was very strong.
+These are just some of the investments Guinness is considering.
+The manager says the pipeline of deals is strong with over £20 million at advanced stages.

 Guinness only invests in equity, avoiding businesses with high leverage as the manager wants to have claim over the cashflow of the business to help mitigate risk.